 After the Summer of Love in 1967, audiences expected to see immersive light shows at Rock Concerts.

-According to film shown on Salt Lake’s nightly TV news, plus a noted eyewitness, San Francisco’s seminal Rock band Big Brother and the Holding Company, featuring ground-breaking lead singer Janis Joplin, performed at the Terrace Ballroom — with a light show in the Autumn of 1967, almost immediately after the Summer of Love.
+San Francisco’s seminal Rock band Big Brother and the Holding Company, featuring ground-breaking female lead singer Janis Joplin, performed at the Terrace Ballroom in October of 1967, almost immediately after the Summer of Love — with a light show — according to film shown on Salt Lake’s nightly TV news and a noted eyewitness.

 Major San Francisco artist Jerry Abrams, of Head Lights fame, lit up the first three Numenor concerts at the Fairgrounds Coliseum to universal acclaim.
 Numenor Productions was Alan Covey’s bold project, which brought first-rate performers to Utah for full-scale concerts, immersed in saturated colors by high-voltage displays of light.
 Electric Luninescence did Numenor’s fourth concert with It’s A Beautiful Day, Smoke, and Holden Caulfield at the Fairgrounds Coliseum on May 10, 1968.
 Garden of Delights did the last Numenor concert with Quicksilver Messenger Service on September 7, 1968.

 Jerry Abrams Head Lights returned to Salt Lake at least twice — lighting a Credence Clearwater Revival concert at the Salt Palace Assembly Hall downtown, plus another show in conjunction with the Sons of Champlin in the historic Old Mill at the mouth of Big Cottonwood Canyon.